onzfonz/comp227/src/content/1/en/part1d.md

 }
 ```

-<h4>1.9: unicafe step4</h4>
+#### 1.9: unicafe step4

 Change your application to display statistics only once feedback has been gathered.

 ![no feedback given text screenshot](../../images/1/15e.png)

-<h4>1.10: unicafe step5</h4>
+#### 1.10: unicafe step5

 Let's continue refactoring the application.
 Extract the following two components:

-- <i>Button</i> for defining the buttons used for submitting feedback
+- `Button` for defining the buttons used for submitting feedback
-- <i>StatisticLine</i> for displaying a single statistic, e.g. the average score.
+- `StatisticLine` for displaying a single statistic, e.g. the average score.

-To be clear: the <i>StatisticLine</i> component always displays a single statistic, meaning that the application uses multiple components for rendering all of the statistics:
+To be clear: the `StatisticLine` component always displays a single statistic, meaning that the application uses multiple components for rendering all of the statistics:

 ```js
 const Statistics = (props) => {